mg126e/Project_Backend/design/concepts/SharedGoals/SharedGoals.md

        - `_getSharedSteps(sharedGoal: SharedGoal): (step: {id: SharedStep, description: String, start: Date, completion: Date?})[]`
            - *Effects:* Returns all steps for the given shared goal.
   - **Notes:**
-   - For all actions except setInitialized, the SharedGoals instance being initialized is required.
-Initialized means the shared goals feature is now active for the group of users.
    - Both LLM-generated and manually created steps are supported.
 The number of LLM-generated steps is not fixed and may change depending on the goal description and LLM output.
-   - The `start` field previously listed for SharedStep is not present in the implementation and is omitted here for accuracy.

 ```typescript
 import { Collection, Database } from "@deps/mongo";